The nonprofit sector has a racial leadership gap.

-That is why the Center is partnering with the National Conference for Community and Justice of the Piedmont Triad (NCCJ) on a multi-year initiative called Walking the Talk.
-The goal is to improve the capacity of North Carolina nonprofits to address:
+The North Carolina Center for Nonprofits is partnering with Greensboro-based National Conference for Community and Justice of the Piedmont Triad (NCCJ) on a multi-year statewide initiative, Walking the Talk: Equity, Diversity, and Inclusion in North Carolina Nonprofits, with the goals to improve the capacity of North Carolina nonprofits to address:

-The sector’s racial leadership gap,
+- The sector’s racial leadership gap;

-The sector’s generational leadership gap, and
+- The sector’s generational leadership gap; and

-The policies, practices, and organizational cultures in nonprofits that exacerbate these gaps.
+- The policies, practices, and organizational cultures in nonprofits that exacerbate these gaps.

 For more information, contact Bridgette Burge, Director of Programs.